maxvthof/EcN_model/README.md

 Notebook 4.5 Correct errors found during gene essentiality and biology analysis<br>
 Notebook 4.6 Addition of secondary metabolite biosynthetic pathways<br>
 Notebook 4.7 Update of reaction and metabolite annotation and removal of genes and metabolites not linked to reactions<br>
+Notebook 4.8 Update of the biomass objective function using BOFdat[2]<br>
-Notebook 4.8 Analysis of final model
+Notebook 4.9 Analysis of final model

 ### 5. Validation
 Notebook 5.1 Comparison of iHM1533 and iDK1463 to biology data<br>
 Notebook 5.2 Comparison of flux predictions of iHM1533 to 13C data<br>
+Notebook 5.2b Comparison of flux predictions of iHM1533 to 13C data with flux variability analysis<br>
 Notebook 5.3 Gene essentiality analysis on M9 media<br>
 Notebook 5.3b Gene essentiality analysis on Gut Microbiome Media (GMM)